-The Society has developed a series of Planning and Conservation Advice Notes which provide information about the general planning framework in relation to historic designed landscapes, as well as more specific advice relating to the planning and conservation considerations when particular forms of development or change of use are being considered.
+The GHS, now known as The Gardens Trust has developed a series of Planning and Conservation Advice Notes which provide information about the general planning framework in relation to historic designed landscapes, as well as more specific advice relating to the planning and conservation considerations when particular forms of development or change of use are being considered.

 Issues covered include telecommunication developments, golf in historic landscapes, educational or institutional development, CCTV and lighting, and management plans.

 You can download the complete set of notes or individual sections as listed below.
-All are in PDF format.
-(You can download Adobe Acrobat Reader free from www.adobe.com )
+All are in PDF format, and are currently being rewritten to bring them up to date with current legislation.
+We hope to post the newer versions soon.

 PCAN 1: Change of Use (of landscape, and of principal and/or subsidiary buildings)